Skip to main content

 History of the Center for Quantitative Cancer Imaging

-HCI and the University of Utah (U of U) made commitments to develop a molecular imaging program that supported the research and clinical efforts of HCI and the U of U. The program began with the purchase of a GE Advance PET scanner and later with the building of a cyclotron facility.
+HCI and the University of Utah (the U) made commitments to develop a molecular imaging program that supported the research and clinical efforts of HCI and the U. The program began with the purchase of a GE Advance PET scanner and later with the building of a cyclotron facility.
 In 2009 a dedicated PET imaging research facility was built housing the GE Advance PET scanner and a new research GE Discovery ST PET/CT scanner.
 In the spring of 2013 the GE Advance scanner was retired and a new GE Discovery PET/CT 710 time of flight scanner was installed.
 The current resources for molecular imaging in the CQCI are primarily oriented around capabilities in PET imaging.
 A complete and detailed listing of our infrastructure is provided elsewhere on this website.
 The state-of-the art infrastructure initially focused on the production of fluoro-2-deoxyglucose (FDG) and PET imaging of patients with cancer and for assessment of patients with dementia.
 Several other investigational research compounds are now available for research studies:

 Current IND Imaging Agents